-These figures were converted to $N_2O$ using the same method as above after applying an emission factor of 0.01 derived from IPCC Tier 2 methodology (De Klein et al., 2006).
+These figures were converted to $N_2O$ using the same method as above after applying an emission factor of 0.01 derived from IPCC Tier 2 methodology (IPCC, 2019).
 The emissions associated with baling the straw (sourced from John Nix, 2021; Table 2) are also considered when residues are removed.